Quick and Easy Chicken Thighs with Tomatoes & Zucchini

 What I Love About This Quick & Easy Chicken Thighs Recipe

-No matter the season, quick and easy dinners are a weeknight mainstay—or even a lifesaver on hectic evenings.
-If it can be a 20-minute dinner with simple ingredients, life has just become a whole lot simpler.
+No matter the season, quick skillet dinners are a weeknight mainstay-and sometimes a lifesaver on hectic evenings.
+When dinner can be on the table in about 25 minutes using simple ingredients, the evening becomes much easier.

 Here's what you need: